Alpine Shepherd Boy: Production

 "Alpine Shepherd Boy" is the first Better Call Saul episode not to be written or directed by someone who wrote or directed for Breaking Bad.
 It was directed by Nicole Kassell and written by Bradley Paul.
-The episode was originally titled "Jello" as the showrunners intended each episode title to end in the letter "o" but were unable to obtain permission to use the trademarked gelatin brand name "Jell-O".
+The episode was originally titled "Jello", referring to the advertisements Jimmy had for his law practice on the bottom of the Jello lids that were given to the elderly.
+The showrunners intended each season one episode title to end in the letter "o" but were unable to obtain permission to use the trademarked gelatin brand name "Jell-O".
+As such, "Alpine Shepherd Boy" was the only season one episode to fail to end in the letter, and the only episode with a title longer than one word.

 Reception

 Upon airing, the episode received 2.71 million American viewers, and an 18-49 rating of 1.2.

 The episode received critical acclaim.
 On Rotten Tomatoes, based on 20 reviews, it received a 95% approval rating with an average score of 6.80 out of 10.
-The site's consensus reads, "With 'Alpine Shepherd Boy', Better Call Saul continues to forge its own identity while establishing its characters and their journeys in surprising ways.
+The site's consensus reads, "With 'Alpine Shepherd Boy', Better Call Saul continues to forge its own identity while establishing its characters and their journeys in surprising ways."
 IGN gave the episode a 9.0 rating.
 The Telegraph rated the episode 4 out of 5 stars.